Compound Movements: 5 Proven Benefits of Compound Movements

 RELATED ARTICLE 5 Benefits Of The Good Morning Exercise

-7. Overhead Press
+7. Dumbbell Overhead Press

 If you want bigger and defined shoulders, then you need to include the overhead press in your training routine.
 Although you'll build more muscle and strength, the overhead press offers more functional benefits, than just isolated strength.
 Overhead press is a functional compound movement and engages multiple muscle groups, stabilizing muscles, and joints, which can improve mobility, core stability, and balance.